 As briefly mentioned above, one of the best things to do in Times Square is seek out one of the great restaurants that aren’t a chain eatery you can find in your hometown (sorry, Olive Garden).
 Take advantage of being in one of the best cities in the world for global cuisine and head to Boqueria for their menu full of Spanish tapas and excellent weekend brunch options.

 While you’re not limited to dining here for brunch as they serve fantastic lunch and dinner options, their brunch is incredible!
 They also have happy hour too!
+(If you’re looking for more happy hours, check out our guide to the best spots for happy hour in NYC!)

 But speaking of brunch, we recommend coming with others so you can try a few shareable tapa options (there are several) and be sure to split the brunch paella and a few other tapas paired with cocktails.
 Be sure to save room for churros for dessert too!